JimmyL76/LittleGPU/README.md

 # LittleGPU

 A SIMT (Single Instruction, Multiple Thread) GPU implementation in SystemVerilog, featuring multi-core architecture with warp-based execution and a custom C++ assembler toolchain.
+Project Time (so far): ~30 Hours.

 ## Overview